decretist/Dissertation/Chapter0/chapter0.md

-specific "likely story"---a phrase borrowed from Plato's *Timaeus*---or what Pennington calls a “conjectural novella” about the earliest beginnings of Gratian’s project, and by extension, about the dawn of the European university, the moment when the medieval school began to evolve into the faculty.
+specific "likely story"---a phrase borrowed from Plato's *Timaeus*---or what Pennington calls a “conjectural novella” about the earliest beginnings of Gratian’s project, and by extension, about the dawn of the formal, academic study of canon law and of the European university, the moment when the medieval school run by a lone master began to evolve into a faculty whose members taught a standardized program.

 Many scholars, notably Noonan and Pennington, have seen the thirty-six cases that make up the second part of the *Decretum*, each organized